Geeksltd/MSharp.Docs/how-to/menus/subNavigationMenuTabs.md

     PageSetting("TopMenu");
 }
 ```
 Having these page settings defined, then the next step would be checking the placeholder for each of them in the template cshtml file.
-This file can be found in the **Website** project in **Views\Layouts\[TEMPLATE].cshtml**.
+This file can be found in the **Website** project in **Views/Layouts/[TEMPLATE].cshtml** path.
 ```html
 <!-- AdminDefault.cshtml -->
 @{ var leftMenu = ViewData["LeftMenu"].ToStringOrEmpty(); }